Rickerp/IPM/README.md

 Ricardo Fernandes - github.com/rickerp

 ### Description
-This repository contains the project made for 'Interface Pessoa Máquina' (Interface Person Machine) course.
+This repository contains the project made for 'Interface Pessoa Máquina' (Human-Computer Interaction) course.
 It is basically a smart-watch prototype made with **React** with some interesting functionalities like:
   * **Feed** for community events and activity.
 Includes **Friends** functionality
   * **SHAROUTE** - A platform where you can make routes and share them.
 You can also see the popular zone tourist routes, etc...